akajuvonen/akajuvonen.github.io/_drafts/spark-mllib-vs-ml.md

 The [new API][dfapi] is based on [Dataframes][dataset] instead of RDDs, and it is now used as the primary API for Sparks machine learning capabilites.
+A Dataset is a distributed data collection that aims to combine the benefits of RDDs and Spark SQL engine.

 TODO: What is Dataset?
 Examples, implications for programmers.
 Pros, cons.

 [spark]: https://spark.apache.org/